 The Bottom Line

-While you can automate many of your monthly financial tasks, no plan will ever be 100 percent automatic.
-You still need to keep an eye on where your money is going and when it is leaving your accounts in order to avoid any problems.
-Additionally, you’ll need to be sure that you’re spending a little bit of time each month budgeting for non-recurring expenses.
+Automating your finances takes a bunch of work off your plate.
+You won’t have to remember which bills are due when, and you can trust that all the bills are getting paid on time.
+You still need to monitor where your money is going and when it is leaving your accounts to avoid any problems.
+Additionally, you’ll need to be sure you’re spending a little time each month budgeting for non-recurring expenses.